BruTile/BruTile/Scripts/readme.txt

-Run from the visual studio commond prompt in the Mapsui\Scripts folder.
+Run from the visual studio commond prompt in the BruTile\Scripts folder.

-To automatically build and create a nuget package run builtpack with the version number as argument like this:
+To automatically build and create a nuget package run buildpack with the version number as argument like this:
-> builtpack 0.2.3
+> buildpack 0.2.3

 To also publish to nuget run buildpackpush like this:
-> builtpackpush 0.2.3
+> buildpackpush 0.2.3